mclaeysb/mclaeysb.github.com/facili.md

 My practical experience is complemented by training in facilitation techniques and posture through a.o.
 Université du Nous (*Atelier du Nous*) and Collectiv-a (*Posture de Facilitation*).

 I'm a human being, too.
-Proud that I can contrinute with some things, also struggling with many others.
-Just trying my best every day, to be kind, be helpful and wonder about this *existence* thing.
+Proud that I can contribute with some things, also struggling with many others.
+Just trying my best every day, to be kind, be helpful.
+And while this website is about me (and what I do for work), it's really about us, about nurturing the commons, about affirming the alternatives that already exist, about recognising who we are -- *that* we are, here and alive in this 'existence' thing.

 Besides the fact that I like to stand in front of groups I also make printed and interactive maps as a freelance <a href="/carto" class="internal">cartographer</a>, including data management and programming.